femhub/hermes-module-basic/README.rst

 For this, install the Hermes library first.
 Change dir to your local Hermes repository, for example /home/pavel/repos/hermes/.
-There, either type "sudo make install" to have the Hermes library installed system-wide (into /usr/local/).
-Or, add into your CMake.vars file a line::
+There, either type "sudo make install" to have the Hermes library installed system-wide (typically into /usr/local/), or add into your CMake.vars file a line::

    set(CMAKE_INSTALL_PREFIX    /home/pavel/build/hermes)